Twilight0/plugin.video.AliveGR/.github/ISSUE_TEMPLATE/bug_report.md

-Make sure to **remove usernames, passwords or IP addresses if visible** You can upload your logs to pastebin.com or kodi's own hastebin.com
+Make sure to **remove usernames, passwords or IP addresses if visible** You can upload your logs to pastebin.com or kodi's own hastebin.com Look here on how to upload your log: [https://kodi.wiki/view/Log_file](https://kodi.wiki/view/Log_file)

 ```
-Replace this test with your LOG or provide a valid url with the log.
+Replace this text with your LOG or provide a valid url with the log.
 ```

 ### Comments, screenshots, etc.